Proctor360 Praises FBI’s Operation Varsity Blues – Points to New Technology for Secure Exam SolutionsFirst Published: Mar 12, 2019

 Proctor360, a tech startup based in the Washington DC area whose founders include a former university president and an operator of two live testing centers, has developed a new product for the remote testing industry.
 It allows certified exams to be taken from anywhere while giving remote proctors a 360° view of the testing environment that is recorded and archived for future review.
 They’re currently seeking investment for the launch of the product on StartEngine at https://www.StartEngine.com/Proctor360.

 COO Don Kassner commented, “We take cheating very seriously, and today’s announcement from the FBI has shown that even live testing centers can be unreliable when it comes to secure exams.
-At Proctor360, we strive to develop technology that can prevent this kind of criminally fraudulent activity no matter where an exam is taken.”
+At Proctor360, we strive to develop exam solutions that can prevent this kind of criminally fraudulent activity no matter where an exam is taken.”